bitfocus/companion-module-panasonic-ptz/HELP.md

 ## When using more than on PTZ

 **When Configuring** more than one instance, please make sure you have **"AUTO TCP"** enabled or change the **TCP** port accordingly, this is a port used in companion, and you will not find a setting for it on the cameras.
 The TCP port **NEEDS** to be unique for each PTZ instance you add.

-**If "Auto" detect TCP** port based on instance ID/nr, as these will always be unique on one system.
-Currently, it's based on the default TCP port (31004)+ instance nr.
-If you only have one instance = 31004 + 1, it is the fifth instance = 31004 + 5. that should help out with errors when using more than one instance/camera.
-(The user selected port, gets ignored when "auto" mode is selected)
+It's strongly recomended to leave **"Auto TCP"** turned on.

 ## Actions